matanolabs/matano/README.md

 [**Read the complete docs on getting started**](https://www.matano.dev/docs/getting-started)

-To get started with Matano, run the `matano init` command.
+To get started, run the `matano init` command.

 - Make sure you have AWS credentials in your environment (or in an AWS CLI profile).
-- The interactive CLI wizard will walk you through getting started by generating an initial [Matano directory](https://www.matano.dev/docs/matano-directory) for you, initializing your AWS account, and deploying Matano into your AWS account.
+- The interactive CLI wizard will walk you through getting started by generating an initial [Matano directory](https://www.matano.dev/docs/matano-directory) for you, initializing your AWS account, and deploying into your AWS account.
 - Initial deployment takes a few minutes.

 <div align="center">